psh-elmus/MiddMax/Github Tutorial.md

 Just for myself, I'm trying to summarize how to best use git tools for this project

 Github -- General organization, text document editing
-Local repository -- best place to add Max patches
-Git Desktop -- For me, the easiest way to do basic repository management/pull/commit/sync operations.
+Local repository -- best place to add Max patches, access them through User Library in Live Git Desktop -- For me, the easiest way to do basic repository management/pull/commit/sync operations.
 Git GUI -- nice way locally to see branches and their contents